-- Lat/long replacing 40 codes - Minimum Nitrate sample depth reduced to 24" - \$5/acre incentive only for 36" minimum depth nitrate fields meeting full program criteria Soil samples can be submitted to either Agvise or MVTL.
-Contact Agvise at 320-843-4109 or MVTL at 800-782-3557 for information on how to submit samples to each lab and for the proper forms.
+- Lat/long replacing 40 codes - Minimum Nitrate sample depth reduced to 24" - \$2/acre incentive only for 36" minimum depth nitrate fields meeting full program criteria Soil samples can be submitted to either Agvise or MVTL.
+Contact Agvise at 320-843-4109 or MVTL at 800-782-3557 for information on submitting samples and the proper forms to complete.